Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 “Would everyone form an orderly queue over on the left, my right.
 Pie, beans and chips will be served during the break.
-Make sure you have your ticket, one pie only per patron.
+Make sure you present your ticket for inspection and remember, only one pie per patron.
 We’ll be back in 30 minutes.”

 And that is what made the Highlands so unique.
 I’d hazard a guess that in the cocktail lounges of Manhattan and Mayfair, you’d have to pay separately for your pie, beans and chips.

-I returned to the dressing room, which doubled as the bar’s kitchen and joined my compadres in a ritual warm down of beer slugging and pie munching.
+Returning to the dressing room, which doubled as the bar’s kitchen, I joined my compadres in our ritual warm down of beer slugging and pie munching.

-As soon as the chef buggered off, we decided to attempt our very own Highland Clearance.
+As soon as the chef buggered off, we decided to attempt our very own Glasgow version of the Highland Clearance.

-Billy, spotting a tray of frozen chicken breasts, empties them into a plastic bag before sliding them into his equipment case.
+Removing a huge tray of semi defrosted chicken breasts from the fridge, Billy tipped them into a plastic bag before sliding them between the spare leads in his equipment case.

-Gordon joins in, passing on a tray of black pudding for some vacuum packed steaks.
+Gordon joins in, passing on a tray of sliced black pudding for a handful of vacuum packed steaks.

-Even Deke gets into the spirit, rifling through the pantry looking for illicit quorn.
+Even Deke entered into the spirit, rifling through the pantry looking for MacLeod’s stash of illicit quorn.